 - credit or debit card

 You must have lived in England, Wales or Scotland for at least 185 days in the last 12 months before the day you take your theory or driving test.

 - part 1b (hazard perception) - £11

 - part 2 (case studies) - £23

 When you book your test, say if you have a reading difficulty, health condition or disability.

-When you don’t need a theory test
+When you do not need a theory test

 - an automatic car licence to a manual car licence

 - from category A1 (small motorcycle) to category A2 (medium motorcycle) if you’ve had the licence for at least 2 years